 In this post, I’m going to address an issue which has been increasingly occupying eBay sellers attention over the past year – eBay SEO.
-In other words, how to increase your eBay listings’ visibility and gain more traffic by applying search engine optimization techniques.
+In other words, how to increase your eBay listings’ visibility and gain more traffic by applying search engine optimization techniques on eBay.

 After reading this post, you will know:

 - How to apply eBay SEO tactics to improve your rankings on eBay (get your listing to the top!)

 - How to get more traffic to your eBay listings

 - How to analyze your eBay listings performance

 Why do so many eBay sellers “suddenly” care about eBay SEO?

 It’s no secret that long time eBay sellers have been expressing more and more frustration towards eBay over what we as sellers see as lack of support to small businesses who are trying to make a living from selling on eBay.

 And it’s not only the veteran sellers, eBay kept raising the bar for new sellers to the point they were limited to just 5 items a month and had to contact eBay anytime they needed these limits increased, sometimes waiting for quite a while for eBay to increase them, during which time they lost the momentum.